 What is the Residual Value?

-Residual value is defined as the estimated scrap value of an asset at the end of its lease or its economic or useful life.
-It is also known as the salvage value of an asset.
-This represents that amount of value which the owner of that particular asset will obtain or expect to get eventually when the asset is dispositioned.
+Residual value is defined as the estimated scrap value of an asset at the end of its lease or its economic or useful life and is also known as the salvage value of an asset.
+It represents that amount of value which the owner of that particular asset will obtain or expect to get eventually when the asset is dispositioned.

 Breaking down Residual Value